 What Types of Milk Are Best With Matcha Boba Tea?

-However, if you want it to be a bit lighter and smoother, then almond milk works very well and is delicious.
-You could also give soy milk a try.
-It is all about your tastes and preferences when deciding.
-We suggest trying different types and seeing what works best for you.
+If you want it to be a bit lighter and smoother, almond milk or soy milk are great options.
+I suggest trying different types and seeing what works best for you.

 Does Matcha Tea Have Caffeine?